-EDUC 386 Mathematics in the Elementary School 3 hours
+EDUC 386 Mathematics in the Elementary School 3 hours Prerequisite: Admission to teacher education program

 A course designed to acquaint the student with concepts, methods, and available materials for effective mathematics instruction in the elementary school.
 Creative development of materials and lesson plans are emphasized.
 (This course does not apply to mathematics requirements.)
 Includes field experience.
 (Fall)